PennLINC/bertolero_diverse_development/index.md

 ### Current Project Status

-Step (10) Data analysis and documentation of the [Stages of a Project](https://pennlinc.github.io/docs/LabHome/ProjectStages/)
+Step 10 *Data analysis and documentation* of the PennLINC [Stages of a Project](https://pennlinc.github.io/docs/LabHome/ProjectStages/)

 ### Dataset